ppetrovtv/pine_script_docs/source/essential/Arrays.rst

 Array is too large.
 Maximum size is 100000
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This error will appear if your code attempts to declare an array with a size greater than 100,000.
+It will also occur if, while dynamically appending elements to an array, a new element would increase the array's size past the maximum.

 Cannot create an array with a negative size
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Cannot call `pop()` if array is empty
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+As ``array.pop()`` removes an array's last element, it cannot be called if the array is empty.

 Index 'from' should be less than index 'to'
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+When two indices are used in functions like ``array.slice()``, the first index must always be smaller than the second one.

 Index is out of bounds
 ^^^^^^^^^^^^^^^^^^^^^^